-While our research is heavily focused on the fundamental/basic science side, it is very rewarding to see the broader application of our work.
-We hope that by improving our fundamental knowledge of basic nuclear material properties including microstructure, morphology, complexation chemistry, etc. that we will help in the rapid detection of hostile nuclear materials, remediate and dispose of radioactive materials in an environmentally responsible manner, and develop advanced processes for recycling spent nuclear fuel.
+The McDonald Research Lab focuses on three primary topic areas: environmental radiochemistry, spent nuclear fuel reprocessing, and nuclear forensics.
+While these topics may seem quite diverse, they are all interrelated and devoted to our core research philosophy of improving our fundamental knowledge of basic radionuclide material properties to aid in the rapid detection of hostile nuclear materials, remediate and dispose of radioactive materials in an environmentally responsible manner, and develop advanced processes for the recycling of spent nuclear fuel.

 Since September 2015, our research team has been awarded three federal grants (almost $5M in funding) to improve nuclear forensics capabilities in the U.S. Two of those grants are led by CVEEN/UNEP Assistant Professor, Luther McDonald; while the third is led by Tolga Tasdizen of the Scientific and Computing Institute (SCI) with McDonald as a collaborator.
 In total, this funding is supporting 10 new Ph.D. students in areas relevant to nuclear forensics including: nuclear engineering, environmental engineering, and computer science.